oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/azure-kubernetes-service/_index.md

    weblogic-operator-secrets                 Opaque                                1      2d21h
    ```

-   > **Note**: In the `NAME` column in your output is missing any of the values shown above, please reexamine your execution of the preceding steps in this sample to ensure you correctly followed all of them.
+   > **Note**: If the `NAME` column in your output is missing any of the values shown above, please reexamine your execution of the preceding steps in this sample to ensure that you correctly followed all of them.
 The `default-token-mwdj8` shown above will have a different ending in your output.

 3. We will use `kubernetes/samples/scripts/create-weblogic-domain/domain-home-on-pv/create-domain.sh` script to create the WLS domain in the persistent volume we created previously.